Applying online for a Basic Disclosure

 For an application where the home address of the applicant is in Scotland or in a country outwith Great Britain, the application will be processed under the version of section 112 of the Police Act 1997 and the rehabilitation periods in section 5 of the Rehabilitation of Offenders Act 1974 that apply in Scotland.

-If you need to demonstrate that your certificate reflects the laws of the other jurisdiction to that determined by your home address then please contact Disclosure Scotland for advice before applying.
+If you need to demonstrate that your certificate reflects the laws of the other jurisdiction to that determined by your home address then please contact us for advice before applying.

 You should read this section if you have been convicted of an offence since 10 March 2009 and your sentence includes a compensation order.